 Pick and choose which stops sound like fun for your family to craft your own ideal cross-country family road trip.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of the post, Download a free License Plate Game to play on your cross-country road trip!

-We advise booking all hotel and motel rooms well in advance, with particular emphasis on the national parks, which are anticipating record crowds.
-Most major attractions and museums are requiring timed tickets for entry, so you will need to plan ahead.
+We advise booking all hotel and motel rooms well in advance, with particular emphasis on the national parks, which have seen record crowds in the last few years.
+Many major attractions and museums require timed tickets for entry, yet another reason to plan ahead.

-Since we have a 4 and 6-year-old, we are limiting our time in the car to 4-5 hours a day.
+Since we had a 4 and 6-year-old, we limited our time in the car to 4-5 hours a day.
 If you have older kids, you could do a similar route in a lot less time.

-What is the Best Cross-country Route to Take?
+What is the Best Cross-Country Road Trip Route to Take?

-We will be traveling over a mix of the below routes.
+We traveled cross-country over a mix of the below routes.
 We started by mapping out where we have friends we’d like to stop and see, and then added in bucket list stops like the Grand Canyon.

 Major Highways Crossing the US

 These are the most famous highways crossing the US, many families use these as a start to their road trip planning.